pivotal/docs-tap/scst-store/api.hbs.md

-# API details
+# API reference for Supply Chain Security Tools - Store

+This topic contains API reference information for Supply Chain Security Tools - Store.
-See [API walkthrough](api-walkthrough.md) for a walkthrough and example.
+See [API walkthrough](api-walkthrough.md) for an SCST - Store example.

 ## <a id='info'></a>Information